Pound sign: Use with computers

-In the Unicode standard, the pound sign is encoded at Whether the glyph is drawn with one or two bars is a type designer's choice as explained above; the key point is that the code is constant irrespective of the presentation chosen.
+In the Unicode standard, the pound sign is encoded at Whether the symbol is drawn with one or two bars in a particular font is the type designer's choice, as explained above; the key point is that the code is constant irrespective of the presentation chosen.
 (Note: There is a separate code point, Unicode notes that the "lira sign" is not widely used and was added due to both it and the pound sign being available on HP printers.)

 The encoding of the £ symbol in position xA3 (163_{10}) was first standardised by ISO Latin-1 (an "extended ASCII") in 1985.
 Position xA3 was used by the Digital Equipment Corporation VT220 terminal, Mac OS Roman, Amstrad CPC, Amiga, and Acorn Archimedes.